nf-core/crisprseq/README.md

 ## Credits

-nf-core/crisprseq was originally written by mirpedrol.
+nf-core/crisprseq is based on CRISPR-A, originally written by Marta Sanvicente Garcia at [Translational Synthetic Biology](https://synbio.upf.edu/) from [Universitat Pompeu Fabra](https://www.upf.edu/home).

+The pipeline was re-written in Nextflow DSL2 and is primarily maintained by Júlia Mir Pedrol (@mirpedrol) at [Quantitative Biology Center (QBiC)](https://www.qbic.uni-tuebingen.de/) from [Universität Tübingen](https://uni-tuebingen.de/en/).

 We thank the following people for their extensive assistance in the development of this pipeline: